 Overharvesting of natural resources like the endangered alpine juniper can make its species extinct.
 Generally, the harvesting of alpine juniper is done for fuel wood.

-The increasing number of climbers and trekkers at Everest base camp leads to a decrease in the natural resources that are slowly turning the greeny landscapes into deserts.
+The increasing number of climbers and trekkers at mt everest base camp Nepal leads to a decrease in the natural resources that are slowly turning the greeny landscapes into deserts.

 To save Everest’s ecosystem, various efforts have been made like litter and waste management, and pollution control.
 Moreover, the initiatives aim to clean up the mountainous areas.